tarnishedAlexander/large-logic-for-mathematics-and-statistics/README.md

-# large-logic-for-mathematics-and-statistics
+# Large Logic for Mathematics and Statistics
-programming language for mathematicians and statisticians
+Programming Language for Mathematicians and Statisticians